 This bill amends the Prior Authorization Act to prohibit health insurers from requiring prior authorization for specific covered services, including chemotherapy, dialysis, elder care, and home health care services.
-The new provisions allow health insurers to require notification from healthcare providers after the initiation of these services and to request the submission of treatment plans that comply with federal law.
+The bill establishes that while prior authorization is not required, insurers may still request notification from healthcare providers after the initiation of these services and may require the submission of a treatment plan that complies with federal law.

 Statutes affected: introduced version: 59A-22B-1, 59A-22B-8